DataSmithLab/privacydev/_posts/2025-08-07-ai-programming-tools.md

 tags: [ai-programming]
 ---
 ## Our Goal
 We have thoroughly compared the dense privacy policies of today’s most popular AI programming to help you understand the critical privacy risks developers must be aware of.
-For instance, violating Anthropic’s commertial terms can get your **API access revoked**—the exact scenario that [cut OpenAI off from Claude](https://www.wired.com/story/anthropic-revokes-openais-access-to-claude/).
+For instance, violating Anthropic’s commercial terms can get your **API access revoked**—the exact scenario that [cut OpenAI off from Claude](https://www.wired.com/story/anthropic-revokes-openais-access-to-claude/).
 Meanwhile, Cursor's free tier uses your code for model training by default, as its **'zero-retention'** feature is opt-in.
 We provided a comparison matrix for [7 top tools below](#quick-comparison-which-tool-is-best), covering data retention, copyright assignment, and credential safety.

 ## Quick Comparison: Which Tool is Best?